Charles W. Anderson Jr.: Career

-Death
+Family life and death

+Anderson had two children with his second wife.
+His half-sister Florence was an educator.
 Anderson was killed June 14, 1960 when his car was hit by a train at a crossing in Shelby County.
 He was buried at Eastern Cemetery.
 There is a historical marker in Louisville (No. 1964) marking his as the first African American elected in the state.